anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In the returned CoRE link format document, discoverable port numbers are usually returned for the Join Proxy resource in the &lt;URI-Reference&gt; of the link (see {{Section 5.1 of RFC6690}} for details).

-Note that the CoAP resource returned in the response payload is the root resource (`/`).
-Therefore, the resource type (rt) "brski.jp" pertains to the root resource and it signals that under this root the BRSKI/EST resources of a remote Registrar can be found deeper down in the resource hierarchy under `.well-known/brski` and `.well-known/est`.

 ## Pledge Discovers Multiple Join Ports {#discovery-by-pledge-multi}